jduffield65/coppafish/docs/pipeline/omp.md

 Because the *OMP* section of the pipeline takes a long time, we want to save the results as we go along, so we don't have to restart the whole thing if it crashes for some reason e.g. a memory error.

-Thus, after we have found the spots on a tile, we save the information for all of them to a npy file in the output directory with a name indicated by `config['file_names']['omp_spot_info']`.
+Thus, after we have found the spots on a tile, we save the information for all of them in a npy file in the output directory with a name indicated by `config['file_names']['omp_spot_info']`.
 For each spot, $s$, this file contains 7 integer values.
 The first 3 are the local $yxz$ coordinates (z-coordinate in units of z-pixels) on the tile it was found on.
 The fourth is the gene it was assigned to.
 The fifth is `n_neighbours_pos` and the sixth